 Most of the time when Grendel is talking in the movie, he is speaking Old English, the language in which the original poem was written, which in sound resembles modern Swedish.
 Interestingly, he never speaks in the original poem.
 He only sings a song of sorrow (which most people take to be a wail) when Beowulf rips off his arm.

-Paramount Pictures hired Knott's Berry Farm in Orange County, California, to produce a walk-through maze based on the new Beowulf (2007) movie for its 35th Annual Halloween Haunt, held every October at the theme park.
+Paramount Pictures hired Knott's Berry Farm in Orange County, California, to produce a walk-through maze based on this movie for its 35th Annual Halloween Haunt, held every October at the theme park.
 Sony Pictures The Grudge 2 (2006) was the only previous maze produced at the Haunt by a major movie studio.

 Keeping in mind that the etymology of the name Beowulf originates in the Old English "beo-wulf" (translated as bee-wolf referring to a bear), notice that the embossed crest on Beowulf's leather chest plate armor is a stylized bear.